Nadi-BrooklynCoder/budget-app-frontend/README.md

 ## Links

-- **Frontend**: The frontend is deployed on Netlify and can be accessed at the following URL: https://grocery-budget-app.netlify.app.
+- **Frontend**: The frontend is deployed on Netlify and can be accessed at the following [frontend](https://grocery-budget-app.netlify.app).
-- **Backend**: The backend is hosted on Render and can be accessed at the following URL: https://grocery-budget-app.onrender.com/groceries.
-The backend code is available on GitHub at the following URL: https://github.com/Nadi-BrooklynCoder/budget-app-backend.
+- **Backend**: The backend is hosted on Render and can be accessed at the following [backend] (https://grocery-budget-app.onrender.com/groceries).
+The backend code is available on GitHub at the following [backend](https://github.com/Nadi-BrooklynCoder/budget-app-backend).

 ## Environment Variables